opensearch-project/project-website/_posts/2025-10-29-opensearch-new-ppl-capabilities.md

 ```

 #### Time-series analysis ####
 PPL introduces streamlined temporal and distribution analysis with new `timechart`, `bin` and `eventstats` commands.
 The `timechart` command aggregates data over time intervals with flexible span controls, automatically handling time gap filling and result ordering for time-series analysis.
 It provides visualization-ready formatting with time as the primary axis and supports grouping by additional fields.
 The `bin` command automatically groups numeric data into ranges or buckets, facilitating distribution analysis for understanding data spread and frequency patterns.
-The `eventstats` command which is essential for generating summary statistics from fields in events while *preserving* the original events.
+The `eventstats` command, which is essential for generating summary statistics from fields in events while *preserving* the original events.

 These commands make temporal pattern analysis and data distribution modeling more accessible within PPL queries, allowing users to identify trends and outliers directly through query operations.
 The `earliest` and `latest` functions retrieve timestamp-based values, enabling time-series analysis by finding the earliest or latest occurrence of values within groups based on their timestamps.